sashsvamir/yii2-webpack-assets/README.md

 ```

-4. extends `WebpackAssetBundle` class and fill `bundles` attribute with bundles name, need to be registered in view:
+4. Extends `WebpackAssetBundle` class and fill `bundles` attribute with bundles name, need to be registered in view:
 (get entry key as bundle name from `@webpack/dist/webpack-assets.json`)
 ```php
 class WebpackMyAsset extends WebpackAssetBundle {